 - Look for signage on campus and more service learning to come!

-How does “beeing” a Bee Campus USA benefit UNT?
+How does “beeing” a Bee Campus USA institution benefit UNT?

 - Helps protect bees and other pollinators that contribute to a healthy native ecosystem

-- Furthers our commitment to being a sustainable campus
+- Furthers our commitment to being an eco-conscious campus